 Blood tests are an important part of your treatment plan.
 The three ways to arrange these are with your Doctor, through a private service or with a home Testing Kit.
 Requests for these can be arranged through our easy to use order form.
-There is more information about these options below.

 Testing at a Clinic

 GenderGP works with a large blood testing service with over 170 clinics around the UK – including the South West, Wales, Northern Ireland and Scotland.